FloDesign/flo-design-v4/source/blog/2016-01-04-best-web-design-icon-sets.md

 author: Russ
 ---

 Icons are a great way of communicating information quickly and efficiently in a small amount of screen real estate and better yet they’re language independent.
-In an ideal world we’d spend time crafting and designing custom iconography for each project we do but a lot of the time budgetry and time constraints make this impossible.
+In an ideal world we’d spend time crafting and designing custom iconography for each project we do but a lot of the time and budget constraints make this impossible.
 Fortunately there are plenty of great high quality sets available but it can be a chore to sift through them all to find right one for your needs.
-Do you need am icon font? svgs? pngs? all of the above?
+Do you need an icon font? svgs? pngs? all of the above?
 Do you need social media icons as part of the set?
 Do you need them to scale?

-Luckily for you I’ve put together this handy list of sets that we  regularly call up on during our web design and web app projects.
+Luckily for you I’ve put together this handy list of sets that we regularly call upon during our web design and web app projects.

-Handily I’ve listed them with info on what format they come in, how many icons come in the set and if the whole set is free or just a sub set.
+I’ve listed them with info on what format they come in, how many icons come in the set and if the whole set is free or just a sub set.
 Enjoy!

 ## [Streamline Icons](http://www.streamlineicons.com/)
 ![Streamline Icons](/img/streamline.jpg)

 Streamline is a massive set of 4,000 icons spanning 97 categories.
-They offer a sub set of 100 icons for free but its definitely worth splashing out for one of the premium packs.
-What ever your icon need Streamline will have you covered.
+They offer a sub set of 100 icons for free but it's definitely worth splashing out for one of the premium packs.
+Whatever your icon needs, Streamline will have you covered.

 <ul class="info-box">
 	<li>Number of icons: 4,000.
 100 for free</li>